 Did you know that when you make a donation to the Make-A-Wish Foundation at Gingerbread Lane you’re entered to win prizes yourself?
 That’s right – you can win without having to be artistic, talented with an icing bag and good at baking!
 (Or at least that was the case in previous years.)

-Gingerbread Lane is open to the public and people can go into the Hyatt and admire the displays 24 hours a day during the Christmas season most years.
+Gingerbread Lane is open to the public and people can go into the Hyatt and admire the displays 24 hours a day during the Christmas season.
 After viewing all the edible artwork visitors are encouraged to take a ballot, make a donation and then vote for their favourite entry.

-When you fill out your ballot, provided that you write your name, e-mail address and the amount of your donation legibly on the paper, you are entered in a draw to win valuable prizes including gift certificates.
-Hopefully this returns in 2022.
+When you fill out your ballot and provide the necessary details, you are entered in a draw to win valuable prizes including gift certificates.

 Holiday Spirit Sweepstakes & Photo Prizes

-In addition to there being draw prizes for people making donations, in past years visitors to Gingerbread Lane could also win prizes by taking photos and posting them to Instagram, Facebook and Twitter.
-2022 details are to be confirmed.
+In addition to there being draw prizes for people making donations, in past years visitors to Gingerbread Lane could also win prizes by taking photos and posting them to social media.

-In previous years prizes included a one night stay at the Hyatt Regency Vancouver and a $150 gift certificate for use in one of their restaurants.
+In previous years, prizes included a one-night stay at the Hyatt Regency Vancouver and a $150 gift certificate to use in one of the hotel’s restaurants.

 Participating in the Gingerbread Lane

-Gingerbread creations from up to forty different schools, corporations and culinary organizations are featured in Gingerbread Lane at the Hyatt each year.
+Gingerbread creations from up to 40 different schools, corporations and culinary organizations are featured in Gingerbread Lane at the Hyatt each year.
 Participation is free.

-Applications for participation are accepted each year between around the 3rd week in September and late October.
-There are two submission dates in the fall and early entries are eligible for a bonus prize draw.
+Applications for participation are accepted each year between around the third week in September and late October.
+There are two submission dates in the fall, and early entries are eligible for a bonus prize draw.

 Participation in Gingerbread Lane is free and participants receive fabulous publicity.
 They also get the joy of supporting a worthwhile charitable cause and an invitation to the event’s opening reception.
 Some participants are also both lucky and talented enough to win prizes.